KhioneusNevula/ElementsOfChaosMod/README.md

 * \[Gyan-Tontro\]-Botah (Mon-botah, or Ura): Found in most flying or levitating mobs, allowing them to fly freely

 # Elements in the world
 Most objects have some amount of each Element.
 Low amounts might not have effects, while high amounts might have effects--it depends on the Element in question.
-Elements combine hierarchically; a combination of two elements combines to form a complex element, with complex effects known as a **substances**.
-Elements on their own also act as substances.
-Some elements combine to form substances with unique new effects; others form substances which have two independent effects.
+Elements combine hierarchically; a combination of two elements combines to form a complex element, with complex effects known as a **substances**, specifically **composite substances**.
+Elements on their own also act as substances, so the term "substance" is an umbrella for both elements and composite substances.
+Some elements combine to form substances with unique new effects (these are called **multielement substances** or just **multielements**); others form substances which have two independent effects.
 Some things require more energy to combine and some require less energy to combine.
 This largely depends on **Essential Quality**, of which a random number are generated per world, and are named randomly; even though they are random, things which naturally occur together are hardcoded to be easier to combine than things that don't, and things which naturally occur together in items which are formed by brewing or smelting are harder to combine.

 In order to separate out substances, heat must be applied.
 Furnaces and brewing stands are insufficient; however, special brewing stands can be crafted with netherrack known as **burner stands**, and a **glass vat** must be made to contain the substance inside.
 Heat causes some elements to begin decreasing slowly and some elements to increase, so redstone is needed to stop this from happening.
 When heated, the elements become a mixed fluid in the vat, and when they stop being heated they will cool down and re-bond; they do not always re-bond the way they were originally, but they are more likely to rebond with things that have closer essential qualities to them.